• Skip to main content

 Protein is filling, can help preserve your existing muscle mass, and has a high thermogenic effect.

-This thermogenic effect means that eating it increases your metabolic rate for faster fat burning.
+This thermogenic effect means that eating it increases your metabolic rate, boosting fat burning.

 Make sure you consume around one gram per pound of body weight to improve your body composition.